siddhesh2263/k3-cluster-setup/readme.md

 * We began by installing K3s on the master and joining worker nodes using the join token and IP address of the master.

-* We configured kubectl on a development machine to interact with the cluster remotely.
+* We configured `kubectl` on a development machine to interact with the cluster remotely.

-* We walked through how to build Docker images, push them to a registry, and deploy them on the K3s cluster with kubectl.
+* We walked through how to build Docker images, push them to a registry, and deploy them on the K3s cluster with `kubectl`.

 * After identifying limitations of the single-master SQLite setup (no fault tolerance), we transitioned to HA by cleaning up the single-node cluster and starting a fresh setup.

-* Finally, we used the --cluster-init flag on the first master to start etcd, and joined the other two masters as additional etcd members for full HA capability.
+* Finally, we used the `--cluster-init` flag on the first master to start etcd, and joined the other two masters as additional etcd members for full HA capability.

 <br>